NomicFoundation/hardhat/docs/src/content/ignition/docs/advanced/execution.md

 When you run `npx hardhat ignition deploy <file>`, Hardhat Ignition will read the `<file>`, then execute its code including the call to `buildModule` that defines your module.

-`buildModule` uses your module defintion callback to create different futures. `buildModule` runs some initial validations that only depend on the module defintion itself.
+`buildModule` uses your module definition callback to create different futures. `buildModule` runs some initial validations that only depend on the module definition itself.
 If these validations pass, an Ignition Module will be created based on the futures.

 Hardhat Ignition will next check the created module in the context of your project.
-It will perform additional validations to ensure the futures are correct with respect to your contracts (e.g. the contracts you want to deploy exist, that you are passing them the right number of arguments, etc).
+It will perform additional validations to ensure the futures are correct with respect to your contracts (i.e the contracts you want to deploy exist, that you are passing them valid arguments, etc).

 ## Previous state and reconciliation